garbiru/react-wordle/README.md

-# Getting Started with Create React App
+# Wordle do Biel

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was inspired on the oficial [https://www.nytimes.com/games/wordle/index.html](Wordle)

+## Technologies used

+- ReactJS

 ## Available Scripts